Higher-dimensional counterexamples to Hamiltonicity: Four examples of non-Hamiltonian complexes

+Our next example shows that Chv\'atal's famous result that ``all self-complementary graphs are traceable'' \cite{Chvatal} does not extend to higher dimensions either.

-A pure $d$-dimensional complex $S$ on $n$ vertices is called \emph{self-complementary} if it is combinatorially equivalent to the pure $d$-complex whose facets are the $d$-faces of $\Sigma^d_{n}$ that are not present in $S$.
-By the work of Chv\'atal \cite{Chvatal}, all self-complementary graphs admit Hamiltonian paths.
-Now, consider the $2$-dimensional complex
+Recall that a pure $d$-dimensional complex $S$ on $n$ vertices is called \emph{self-complementary} if it is combinatorially equivalent to the pure $d$-complex whose facets are the $d$-faces of $\Sigma^d_{n}$ that are not in $S$.